Lothiraldan/saltpad/README.rst

       <script src="/vendors.js"></script><script src="/app.js"></script></body>
     </html>

-There is a beggining of deployment formula located here (https://github.com/tinyclues/saltpad/blob/saltpad_v2/vagrant/salt/roots/salt/saltpad.sls), I still try to make the cleanest integration possible with the nginx-formula (https://github.com/saltstack-formulas/nginx-formula).
+There is a beginning of deployment formula located here (https://github.com/tinyclues/saltpad/blob/saltpad_v2/vagrant/salt/roots/salt/saltpad.sls), I still try to make the cleanest integration possible with the nginx-formula (https://github.com/saltstack-formulas/nginx-formula).

 Hack on saltpad
 ---------------

-If you want to hack on saltpad and start the dev environnement, go on the repository root and launch these commands:
+If you want to hack on saltpad and start the dev environment, go on the repository root and launch these commands:

 .. code-block:: sh